 TAs and RAs are treated as residents for tuition purposes.
 To be eligible for tuition remission, TAs and RAs must be employed a minimum of 10 hours per week (25 percent Full Time Equivalency {FTE}).
 TAs/RAs working 10-19 hours per week (25-49 percent FTE) receive a 50 percent remission of tuition for the semester or summer session of their employment.
 TAs/RAs working 20 hours per week (50 percent FTE) do not pay tuition during the semester or summer session of their employment.
 In addition, the university pays the individual's health insurance premium for those TAs and RAs working 20 hours per week (50 percent FTE).
+The student is responsible for fees other than tuition.

-f.
-Satisfactory Progress, Academic Probation, Progress probation, and Removal from the CEN Program: Each semester, the Computer Engineering Program reviews students' files for satisfactory progress towards completion of the degree.
+Satisfactory Progress, Academic Probation, Progress Probation, and Removal from the Program

+Each semester, the Computer Engineering Program reviews students' files for satisfactory progress towards completion of the degree.
 All students are placed on one of the four categories: